-Our approach is housing-led and we are continuously expanding our stock to provide accommodation appropriate to the demographics of our client group across our counties of intervention.
+Our approach is housing-led and we are continuously expanding our housing stock to provide accommodation appropriate to the demographics of our client group across our counties of intervention.

 This means sourcing appropriate and affordable accommodation for singles and families (including couples) through an approach of acquisition, construction, development, management contracts and leasing of both supported housing and independent living units.
 Capital for property investment is secured from multiple sources including the Capital Acquisition Scheme, the Capital Advance Leasing Facility, private financing and our capital development reserves.
-We are registered with the Housing Agency, the government agency set up to regulate Approved Housing Bodies, and are annually reviewed.
-We are an approved Tier 3 certified body by the Housing Finance Agency for loan finance.
-Finally, we have developed and maintained extensive corporate, artistic and public networks to secure funding, advice, expertise, knowledge, time and materials in the delivery of all our services.
+We are registered with the Housing Agency, the government agency set up to regulate Approved Housing Bodies, and we are annually reviewed.
+We are an approved Tier 31 certified body by the Housing Finance Agency for loan finance.